 I am an interdisciplinary researcher who values creativity, innovation and dedication.

-Coming from a Physics Engineering background, I diversified my training by doing a Master in Science in Bioengineering.
-A driver in my professional path has been my interest in developing Microfluidic Technologies that allow for studying, in a novel, accurate and relevant manner, small biological entities and phenomena.
+I am a Physics Engineer from ITESM, back in my home country Mexico.
+I diversified my training by doing a Master in Science in Bioengineering at EPFL in Switzerland.
+A driver in my professional path has been my interest in developing Microfluidic Technologies that enables the study of small biological entities and phenomena, in a novel, accurate and relevant manner.

 I am a Doctor in Science from ETH Zurich.
-In my doctoral thesis I studied, with an interdisciplinary approach, the heterogeneity in the dynamics of heat shock response, using as a model organism the nematode C. elegans.
+In my doctoral thesis I studied the heterogeneity in the dynamics of heat shock response, using as a model organism the nematode C. elegans.
 This project was powered by microfluidic platforms and mathematical modelling.